LeandroOrdonez/temp-readings-gen/README.md

 In case you already have a running `Kafka` setup, omit the `--network="host"` argument, and set the correspondent url (or urls) to the `KAFKA_BROKER` environment variable.

-Now you should be able to consume the readings from the `temperature-readings` topic by accessing the `Kafka` Docker container (or by `ssh` into the broker of your existing `Kafka` setup) and running the following command:
+Now you should be able to consume the readings being posted to the `temperature-readings` topic.
+You can test this by accessing the `Kafka` Docker container (or by `ssh` into the broker of your existing `Kafka` setup) and running the following command:

 ```
 kafka-console-consumer.sh \